hackur/redux-replicate/README.md

 ## Example replicator

-See [`redux-replicate-localforage`](https://github.com/loggur/redux-replicate-localforage), a replicator that persists the state of your store(s) locally.
+See [`redux-replicate-fs`](https://github.com/loggur/redux-replicate-fs), a replicator that persists the state of your store(s) and handles queries using Node's file system API.

 ## Example using [`react-redux-provide`](https://github.com/loggur/react-redux-provide)